Welcome to the second main part of this site.

 All the Introductory Waffle!

 I was baptised 25 years ago but it’s only relatively recently that I have come to realise just how important a thorough knowledge and crucially, the proper historical context of the Old Testament really is (and let’s not forget, those Bereans only had the Old Testament to validate Paul’s messages) because it is impossible to accurately interpret the teachings of the New Covenant without a thorough understanding of the Old.
-That can especially be seen today with all the absolutely ludicrous interpretations of the Book of Revelation by people who don’t realise that the correct figurative interpretation of virtually every term or phrase can be found from a knowledge and understanding of the Old Testament.
+That can especially be seen today with all the absolutely ludicrous interpretations of the Book of Revelation by people who don’t realise that the correct figurative interpretation of virtually every term or phrase can be found from a thorough knowledge and understanding of the Old Testament.
 Allowances are made here for the average readers lack of that vital knowledge (as with my own past, if our pastors don’t teach us the importance of these things as babes, we’re not likely to know are we) although to save space it will be assumed that the reader has a certain amount of so called ‘background knowledge’ and is grounded in what I’d call basic New Testament Christianity.

-There are scores of guys immeasurably more gifted than one here to do that, my intention is not to start a full ministry or Bible course here on this site.
-There are many solid old school teachers with their material online and to name just one, you wont go far wrong with Derek Prince Ministries, and although Mr Prince passed away a while ago his material remains available today both on YouTube and he has many books written of which ‘Foundations for Righteous Living’ should be on every Christians bookshelf and is strongly recommended for every dear soul new to the faith.
+There are scores of guys immeasurably more gifted than one here to do that, it’s neither my intention nor gifting to start a full ministry or Bible course here on this site.
+There are many gifted solid old school teachers with their material online and to name just one, you wont go far wrong with Derek Prince Ministries, and although Mr Prince passed away a while ago his material remains available today both on YouTube and he has many books written of which ‘Foundations for Righteous Living’ should be on every Christians bookshelf and is strongly recommended for every dear soul new to the faith.
 Mr Prince is not limited to basic teachings, I still learn from him 25 years on….but, he doesn’t teach the subject you will read about here and that’s why I’m making a humble effort to do so.

 So also in church today, deception of a slightly different nature has virtually encompassed the whole Church in the Western world and only those who interpret their Bible accurately will recognise the almost perfect counterfeit church system, the deceived teacher, and the wolf dressed in sheep’s clothing.